ooni/ooni.org/content/post/IMC-hackathon-results-2023/index.md

+---
+title: "Measure all the Things!
+IMC Hackathon 2023"
+description: "OONI shares the results of a hackathon hosted at IMC 2023 in collaboration with ISOC, M-Lab and Censored Planet."
+author: "Arturo Filastò"
+date: "2023-11-24"
+tags: ["ooni", "hackathon", "events"]
+categories: ["blog"]
+---

 On 23rd October 2023, right before the [Internet Measurement Conference (IMC)](https://conferences.sigcomm.org/imc/2023/) 2023, we
 co-hosted an **internet measurement hackathon** in collaboration with